jbcodeforce/jbcodeforce.github.io/docs/golf/golf.md

     ![](./images/poupard/loose-back.png){ width=500 }

 * Do not accept bad sensation.
+* **Shallow swing** exercise: send the club shallow, flat.
+The left shoulder falls under the shin, the head of club pass under the ball.
+Imagine to send the ball as a ricochet.
-* **Shallow swing** exercise: to build the snail image (head of the club designing a snail): short low backswing, being confortable, most important is to get the club inertia, extended arms, vertical club at 180 and finish on balance.
+* Build the snail image (head of the club designing a snail): short low backswing, being confortable, most important is to get the club inertia, extended arms, vertical club at 180 and finish on balance.
+The term is **under swing**.
 * Let the gravity play, on the descent the club fall with gravity, the right shoulder goes down with the club too.

     ![](./images/poupard/gravity-inertia-vertical.png)

+* The club is hitting the ball in descent, not the human, the lowest point is in front of sternum.
+Even when hands are on left leg, the club head will still be at the bottom of the arc.
 * To get longer distance, we need to build a bigger circle: so go farther and lower on backswing, ease the arms, to get them extended at the impact, and be taller.

 ### Module 1